kclandry/2600-Final-Markdown/Advanced Markdown.md

 <img src="http://www.stevensegallery.com/500/500" height="500" width="500" title="Steven the Musician">

-An image can be stretched or squished to fit a specific height or width.
-This will create distortion and is genreally best to be avoided.
+An image can be stretched or squashed to fit a specific height or width.
+This will create distortion and is generally best to be avoided.
 ```
 <img src="http://www.stevensegallery.com/500/500" height="200" width="500" title="Steven the Musician">
 ```